RNRWallet/eWallet/README.md

 ## User & Account Management
 Handles basic user identity and access:
 - **User Registration**: Allow users to register using mobile number, email, and password.
 OTP can be simulated.
+User need to provide basic user profile details.
 - **Login/Logout**: Secure authentication using username and password.
-- **Profile Management**: Users can update their email, phone number, and password.
+- **Profile Management**: Users can update profile details and login password.